5 Common Septic Tank Mistakes Homeowners Make

 Keep the drain field clear of heavy objects and avoid planting trees or large shrubs nearby.
 Opt for shallow-rooted plants that won’t interfere with the pipes, and don’t allow vehicles or heavy machinery to pass over this area.

-Mistake #5: Relying on Septic Tank Additives
+Mistake #5: Misunderstanding the Role of Septic Tank Additives

 Why It’s a Problem